 The cabin was in good shape and there was still daylight left.
-He could make it back to Lancer but all the holiday activity there was wearing on Johnny and, even if he now had something he might be able to contribute, he still wasn’t entirely comfortable with the emotions of the holiday.
-His family wouldn’t expect him.
-They knew that he might choose to spend the night at the shack if there was fixing up to do.
+He could make it back to Lancer, but all the holiday activity there was wearing on Johnny and, even if he now had something he might be able to contribute, he still wasn’t entirely comfortable with the emotions of the holiday.
+His family wouldn’t expect him, and they knew that he might choose to spend the night at the shack if there was fixing up to do.

 “Looks like he’s settling in for the night.
 Let’s go and let him know we’re here.”

 “Hold on boy.
 I’d rather see him in the light of day.
 Let’s make camp here.
 We’ll be ready for him in the morning.”